Tag: #ExploreSriLanka

 Viharamahadevi Park: A beautiful green space in the heart of Colombo, perfect for a relaxing stroll or a picnic.

-Beira Lake: After visiting the temple, take a peaceful walk around the nearby Beira Lake, which offers a serene escape from the urban landscape.
+Beira Lake: After visiting the temple, take a peaceful walk around the nearby Beira Lake.
+It offers a serene escape from the urban landscape.

 (Photo credits to the rightful owners)